 Imagine your brand, logo, or product being seen 50,000 times a month…for free.
 That was the amazing thing about Twitter, we spent $0 on Twitter ads.
 No doubt I think they would help our brand awareness, but we figured out a way to grow our following without having to utilize the tool.

 There were several other strategies we attempted during our climb to 100k.
 Some worked, some didn’t.
 We will tell you some of what worked.
-The spike in Twitter following came at the right time, as we continued to see a drop in Facebook reach.
+The spike in Twitter following came at the right time as we continued to see a drop in Facebook reach.
 Our following on the platform also slowed.
-We had about 9,000 followers (which we later learned was more than enough to maximize our business) and we were reaching less than 40% of them with each post.
+We had about 9,000 followers (which we later learned that 9,000 followers was more than enough to maximize our business) and we were reaching less than 40% of them with each post.